nonsoo24/nonsoo24/README.md

 I am Daniel Nonso Chukwurah, a Frontend Developer based in Lagos, Nigeria.
 I specialise in building scalable web and mobile applications that prioritise user experience and accessibility.
 My journey into tech was unconventional—sparked by my love for designs—but it ignited a passion for creating inclusive digital solutions.

-- 🔭 Currently working as a Senior Frontend Developer at Afrinvest West Africa.
 - 🌱 Exploring the intersections of design, accessibility, and user experience.
 - 📝 Writing about accessibility and inclusive design on [DEV Community](https://dev.to/nonsoo24/building-for-accessibility-3gke).
 - 🎯 Advocating for web accessibility to ensure the web is usable for everyone.